PV-Lab/Automatic-Band-Gap-Extractor/README.md

 ![input](./figs/example-input.png)

+Our reflectance spectra are measured using a [Resonon Pika L](https://resonon.com/Pika-L) hyperspectral camera that has a 10,000 point scaling factor for reflectance intensity.
+Hence, to convert these reflectance spectra from 10,000 percentage points to a decimal $\in [0,1]$, we set `autoextract(intensity_scale=10000)`.

 Spectra with only a single peak will output a single band gap value based on the linear regression fit:

 <img src="./example-data/example-output/AF_FA0.5Cs0.5PbI3.png" width="40%" />